Italy vies for fashion medal with Armani suits

 Dressed in his trademark black T-shirt and black trousers, and white tennis shoes, Armani presented his essential, almost minimalist white and midnight-blue Olympic collection at his showroom in the heart of Milan's fashion district.

-Modeling the clothes, designed under the sober Emporio Armani EA7 sports label, were 15 of the 280-strong Italian Olympic contingent.
-They included five-times medalist fencer Valentina Vezzali, one of Italy's best hopes in the Summer Games.
+Modelling the clothes, designed under the sober Emporio Armani EA7 sports label, were 15 of the 280-strong Italian Olympic contingent.
+They included five-times medallist fencer Valentina Vezzali, one of Italy's best hopes in the Summer Games.

 The athletes will wear the sports suits at the opening ceremony and in formal occasions, but not to compete.